 The list of updates also includes an expansion of the platform’s shopping ads, now available through all businesses inside the Ads Manager tool.
 The ad type promotes specific product Pins.

 Pinterest says the updates will bring more buyable Pins to the platform, including pins inside search results.
-“These updates help retailers get in front of customers who are looking for related products, and Pinners to see items that match their unique style and taste,” Pinterest wrote in a blog post.
+“These updates help retailers get in front of customers who are looking for related products, and Pinners to see items that match their unique style and taste,”

 Pinterest’s artificially intelligent tools to find similar items can be a popular tool for users shopping on the platform, such as browsing for similar items at a lower price.
 Mixed with the ability to save items you like, Pinterest shopping just makes sense for some users.